jaytimm/google-ngrams-and-r/README.md

 -   steal some historical text data to demonstrate a set of methods,
 -   take a peak into some changes in word distributions historically, and
--   speculate some on a few potential examples of lexical semantic change.

-Academic linguists who approach the study of language from data-driven perspectives are often critical of Google n-grams.
-These criticisms (which we won't detail here) are fine, and mostly warranted.
-But it is still an absolutely lovely resource, and free.

-The basic jist of this demo is to create a sample of the Google n-gram corpus that can be used locally.

 ``` r
 library(tidyverse)